Legal guide for company directors and CEOs in Slovenia

 6. What authority does a director have to represent the company?

 A director is a legal representative of a company.
 His/her powers to represent the company derive directly from the legislation.
 A director may carry out all legal activities on behalf of the company at his/her own responsibility.
-Any limitation thereof has no legal effect against third parties.
+Any limitation thereof has no legal effect against third parties except a joint representation regime.

 A company may have one or more directors.
 Each of the directors represents the company independently, unless (in the case of two or more directors) the articles or a shareholders’ resolution provide for joint representation.
-The articles can stipulate that two or more directors, or one director together with a proxy holder (agent with limited power to represent), may represent the company.
-The articles may also provide that only certain directors represent the company jointly, or that the directors represent the company jointly only when dealing with certain legal transactions.
+In the latter case, one director represents the company with one other director.
+The articles may also provide that only certain directors represent the company jointly and others independently.
 Joint representation must be entered into the court register and is, if entered, enforceable towards third parties.

-Apart from joint representation, no other restrictions of the director’s authority and representation are enforceable against third parties, even if such restrictions have been published in the court register.
+Apart from joint representation, no other restrictions of the director’s authority and representation are enforceable against third parties.
 Thus, any other restrictions on the director’s authority imposed either by the articles or by a shareholders’ resolution do not have any effect against third parties.
 A director may be held liable by the company if he/she seeks to circumvent these restrictions.
 A director has full authority to manage the company.
 Such authority may be internally restricted by the articles or by a shareholders’ resolution.
 In many cases the articles will provide that certain actions are subject to prior shareholder approval or approval by the supervisory board.
 However, neither the supervisory board nor the shareholders’ meeting may interfere with the director’s authority to decide on the daily business of the company.

 7. How does the board operate in practice?

-As stated above, Slovenian law does not provide for a board system.
+As stated above, Companies Act does not provide for a board system.
 Although there may be more than one director, they do not constitute a board of directors.
 Each of them solely represents the company and validly concludes contracts in the name and to the account of the company unless joint representation is required as stated above.

 All directors have the same rights and duties, and decisions are not made by a majority of votes.